SCDF, MOH urge public to call 995 only for life-threatening emergencies

 "If emergency medical services calls continue to climb, the public may experience delays in ambulance response even for medical emergencies," SCDF and MOH said.

-In the first two weeks of this month, public hospitals saw a high number of patients at their emergency department - about 15 per cent more compared with January.
+In the first two weeks of this month, public hospitals saw a high number of patients at their emergency departments - about 15 per cent more compared with last month.
 This has resulted in long queues and waiting times.

 Up to 80 per cent of these patients needed only day treatment.